Portuguese Empire: Origins (1139–1415)

-First empire (1415–1663)
+Portuguese Empire (1415–1663)

 Although Ceuta proved to be a disappointment for the Portuguese, the decision was taken to hold it while exploring along the Atlantic African coast.
 A key supporter of this policy was Infante Dom Henry the Navigator, who had been involved in the capture of Ceuta, and who took the lead role in promoting and financing Portuguese maritime exploration until his death in 1460.
 At the time, Europeans did not know what lay beyond Cape Bojador on the African coast.
 Henry wished to know how far the Muslim territories in Africa extended, and whether it was possible to reach Asia by sea, both to reach the source of the lucrative spice trade and perhaps to join forces with the fabled Christian kingdom of Prester John that was rumoured to exist somewhere in the "Indies".
 Under his sponsorship, soon the Atlantic islands of Madeira (1419) and Azores (1427) were reached and started to be settled, producing wheat for export to Portugal.

-The main Portuguese goal was trade, not colonization or conquest.
 Soon its ships were bringing into the European market highly valued gold, ivory, pepper, cotton, sugar, and slaves.
 The slave trade, for example, was conducted by a few dozen merchants in Lisbon.
 In the process of expanding the trade routes, Portuguese navigators mapped unknown parts of Africa, and began exploring the Indian Ocean.
 In 1487, an overland expedition by Pêro da Covilhã made its way to India, exploring trade opportunities with the Indians and Arabs, and winding up finally in Ethiopia.
-His detailed report was eagerly read in Lisbon, which became the best informed center for global geography and trade routes.
+His detailed report was eagerly read in Lisbon, which became the best-informed centre for global geography and trade routes.